elena-kashtanova/3d-client/README.md

 It might be an issue due to information about scale not being used in the model data.
 Fixing it would require changing the database model.

 ## Opportunities for improvement
-- Fix the rendering bug which occurs after the transformation is applied to the mesh
 - If a model is based on a primitive, use an appropriate class to load and edit it
 - Tests to make sure the UI is working correctly